Sailfin Glassfish, Ambassis agrammus Günther 1867

 Similar Species

-Most similar to Ambassis agassizii but with a taller first dorsal fin and more scales in a longitudinal series.
+Differs from the similar Agassiz's Glassfish, Ambassis agassizii, in having a taller first dorsal fin and more scales in a longitudinal series.

 Etymology

-The specific name agrammus is from the Greek a, meaning without and gramme for line, in reference to the absence of stripes on the caudal fin.
-The common name Glassfish relates to the transparent appearance of this species.
+The specific name agrammus is from the Greek a (without) and gramme (= line), in reference to the absence of stripes on the caudal fin.

 Species Citation